 Artificial snow was created by using Chrysotile (white asbestos) because it looked so much like it.
 There were no real modifications that had to be made because its original appearance was so reminiscent of snow itself.
-Because of its ability not to melt and to be fire-proof, it was popular on film and TV sets The snow and was even used in the Wizard of Oz set in the poppy field scene.
+Because of its ability not to melt and to be fire-proof, it was popular on film and TV sets and was even used in The Wizard of Oz set in the poppy field scene.
 It was labelled as ‘White Snow Magic’ or ‘Snow Drift’ when it was being sold as a product.

 Asbestos has also been used in cigarette filters as well as make-up and talcum powder.
 Surgeons used to use asbestos to close incisions after heart and lung operations.
-Old fashioned salon hair dryers with hoods sometimes contained asbestos to stop customers from being burned.
+Old fashioned salon hairdryers with hoods sometimes contained asbestos to stop customers from being burned.

 All asbestos substances belong to two different groups called serpentine and amphibole minerals.

-Chrysotile is the most common kind of asbestos and is the only kind which belongs to the serpentine family of asbestos.
+Chrysotile is the most common kind of asbestos and is the only kind that belongs to the serpentine family of asbestos.
 It is also known as white asbestos and is made up of sheets of crystals.
 It has been used all over the world and was mined for mainly in Quebec; its use is still permitted in some places today but has significantly declined in recent years.